Dietary-Induced obese (DIO) mice and rats

 - Elevated plasma lipids

-Below is an example of a typical 4-week study using the DIO mouse model, which demonstrates efficacy of the clinically effective GLP-1 receptor agonist, semaglutide.
+Below is an example of a typical 4-week study using the DIO mouse model, which demonstrates the efficacy of the clinically effective GLP-1 receptor agonist, semaglutide.

 We have also developed and validated a DIO rat model using female Wistar rats allowed to develop obesity by ad libitum access to a simplified cafeteria diet, consisting of high-fat chow, ground chocolate and ground peanuts to mirror a typical calorie-dense Western diet.
 The DIO rat model has excellent predictive validity and is produced on demand, with a 16-week lead time.